 Joshua regularly fights in front of sell-out capacity arenas with up to 80,000 in attendance.
 Pulev may now see this as an advantage to him, judging by his words.

 We will all find out when the first bell goes for a fight that is still yet to be fully confirmed.

-The original interview came via the Betway Insider blog, where you can find all the latest sporting insight and tips.
+The original interview came via the Betway Insider blog, where you can find all the latest sporting insights and tips.